scottgriv/PWA-Demo-App/README.md

   - Progressive Web App: 100
 - References to the **Lighthouse** Report files are located in the [docs](docs) directory.

+> [!IMPORTANT]
+> Rempve the BMC Widget and FontAwesome CSS references in the `index.html` file for a perfect Lighthouse Score (see comments in the file on where to remove).
+> I kept these in for production purposes, but loading third-party cookies and unused CSS libraries slows down the application and is generally not a good practice.

 ### CSV vs. Postgresql Flag

 - By default, I'm parsing the table from a **Comma-separated values (CSV)** file located in the `client/src/data` directory for hosting purposes.
 You can change this to use **Postgresql** by modifying the `client/src/App.tsx` file flag to `false` here: